Studio C: Awkward Avoidance Viking

 A silent character played by Jason Gray, dressed as a Viking warrior.
 He appears whenever Matt Meese has an awkward encounter with another person.
 The Awkward Avoidance Viking will rise up behind the back of the character Meese would like to avoid, and upon a nod of approval from Meese, knocks the character unconscious with his club.
 There are other Awkward Avoidance Vikings as well, including a female version, and ones that knock out the Viking when he is the awkward situation.
 Awkward Avoidance Viking segments are shot off-set with a single-camera setup and include an animated intro as well as a musical theme.
 Debuted Season 1, Episode 7.
 The Awkward Avoidance Viking has appeared in six segments.

 Aww Yeah Girl

 Played by Mallory Everton, is a character that follows couples while shouting, "Aww yeah!" as they're about to kiss.
 She first appears in season 6.
-There have been three Aww Yeah Girl sketches.
+There have been two Aww Yeah Girl sketches.